VectorInstitute/PromptEngineering/src/reference_implementations/llama_llm/README.md

 # Usage
+## Building the environment
 First run `setup_env.sh` to automatically create your environment.
 `bash setup_env.sh`

+## Launching the script with default prompts
 Next, run the slurm script to queue your job on 4 A40s (default).
 Make sure to pass in the correct path to the LLaMA checkpoint weights.
 `sbatch launch_slurm.slrm /path/to/LLaMA`